streamsets/tutorials/tutorial-2/directory_to_kafkaproducer.md

 * In the **Avro** Tab leave the defaults as is.

-*Note: If you'd like to override the avro schema that's already stored in the file, enter the custom schema in this tab*
+*Note: Avro already contains the schema that the Data Collector will pick up and decode on the fly.
+If you'd like to override the default schema, enter the custom schema in this tab*

 #### Defining the Kafka Producer
 * Drag and drop the 'Kafka Producer' to the canvas.